allenday/bigquery-gis-genomics/README.md

    cds_variant_density DESC
 ```

-#### # 3. count the number of strains that differ from reference at each position that overlaps a CDS
+#### # 3. count the number of strains that differ from reference at each position that overlaps a CDS.
+#this query is inspirced by [@deflaux](https://github.com/deflaux)'s [variant hotspots(https://github.com/googlegenomics/bigquery-examples/blob/master/1000genomes/sql/variant-hotspots.sql) query.
 ```
 SELECT
   gff.seq_id AS chrom,gff.start,gff.end,gff.type,COUNT(call.name)